 An outline of the Master’s course subjects is given in Table2.
-Compulsory subjects consist of the thesis (12 credits) and laboratory seminars (6 credits); module subjects of 10 credit units from a total of 13 subjects; and specialized subjects (2 credits) of one specific subject (2 credits) given by the department to which the student belongs.
+Compulsory subjects consist of the thesis (12 credits) and laboratory seminars (6 credits); 5 out of 13 module subjects plus 2 PBL subjects (equal or more than 10 credits); and specialized subjects of one specific subject (2 credits) given by the department to which the student belongs.

 |Module subjects||Improvement of basic academic abilities focusing on agricultural administration and rural development||Block module||13 subjects||Special team||10 credits|